jk13xyz/cloudlog-docker/README.md

 For direct access, you may map the volume to a folder on the server running Docker.
 From there, you have plenty of options to implement a good backup strategy.
 See the Backup section below for some hints.

-Do you need this cronjob?
+Do you _**need**_ this cronjob?
 Truth be told, for backing up, there are other, better ways, to ensure your data is safe from loss.
 I added it so you have the option to use it, if you'd like.
+It doesn't hurt to use it.

 ## Backup